-A Christmas village is a chance to create a three-dimensional holiday scene in your home.
+Setting up your Christmas village display is a wonderful way to spend quality time with your family this holiday season.
+Everyone will love getting their chance to help create a three-dimensional holiday scene in your home.
 With animated and lighted pieces and figurines, you could create a country Christmas scene complete with a church that lights up and children skating on a pond.
 Displaying your village scenes creatively will make your display more interesting.

 Video of the Day